dkumar247/dkumar247/README.md

 ## About Me
 - 🎓 MS in Computer Science at Khoury College, Northeastern University
 - 👨‍🏫 Teaching Assistant for CS 5010 - Programming Design Paradigm
-- 💼 Previously Senior Software Engineer at Informatica with 3+ years of experience
+- 💼 Previously Senior Software Engineer at Informatica (now Salesforce) with 3+ years of experience
 - 🌱 Currently exploring **NLP** and **iOS Development**
 - 💬 Ask me about Java, Python, JavaScript, Microservices, and System Design